ghc/ghc/docs/users_guide/safe_haskell.rst

 And three warning flags:

 .. ghc-flag:: -Wunsafe
+    :shortdesc: warn if the module being compiled is regarded to be unsafe.
+        See :ref:`safe-haskell`
+    :type: dynamic
+    :reverse: -Wno-unsafe
+    :category:

     Issue a warning if the module being compiled is regarded to be unsafe.
 Should be used to check the safety type of modules when using safe inference.

 .. ghc-flag:: -Wsafe
+    :shortdesc: warn if the module being compiled is regarded to be safe.
+    :type: dynamic
+    :reverse: -Wno-safe
+    :category:

     Issue a warning if the module being compiled is regarded to be safe.
     Should be used to check the safety type of modules when using safe inference.

 .. ghc-flag:: -Wtrustworthy-safe
+    :shortdesc: warn if the module being compiled is marked as :ghc-flag:`-XTrustworthy` but it could instead be marked as :ghc-flag:`-XSafe`, a more informative bound.
+    :type: dynamic
+    :reverse: -Wno-safe
+    :category:

     Issue a warning if the module being compiled is marked as -XTrustworthy but it could instead be marked as